 Some aspects that seem unique to Apex Community School include:

-- Commitment to utilize the school facility and land to the benefit of our local community, town, school district and county.
+Commitment to utilize the school facility and land to the benefit of our local community, town, school district and county.
+In other words, the facility was designed to be a benefit to community groups and a complimentary enhancement to the Town of Castle Rock.
 Click on this link for further information on why "community" is in our name: http://apexk8.org/why-community-is-in-the-name/

 If my child is enrolled at Ascent Classical Academy for this year (2018/2019) and our desire is they remain in the school building when Apex Community School opens for the 2019/2020 school year, will they have priority enrollment?

 No, but It is easy to enroll online by following this link: http://apexk8.org/2019-enrollment/

 When is the first day of classes for Apex Community School?